MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-overview.md

   [![IMAGE ALT TEXT](http://img.youtube.com/vi/MooYL05V11Y/0.jpg)](https://www.youtube.com/watch?v=MooYL05V11Y "Performance Considerations when Building an App Part I")

-  This first part of performance considerations videos focusses on basic principles.
+  This first part of performance considerations videos focuses on basic principles.
 It makes you aware of why it is essential to consider performance in every line of code you write, and it introduces the performance implications of the general architectural document and posting design patterns of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 - [Performance Considerations when Building an App, Part II](https://www.youtube.com/watch?v=VN7V4GyULtY)